 MAJOR / BIG / HUGE NOTE: All of these recommendations require time and effort.
 Like anything in life, you must take action, and do so consistently, to see any sort of payoff.
 And I am not promising any sort of “get rich quick” scheme here.
 It’s not easy to make money on Instagram.
 I just want to give people that little push in the right direction, and you can see where it leads, decide how much time and effort you want to devote, develop your personal boundaries and the confidence to ask for payment, etc.

-And even if you don’t think you have the time to put in, keep in mind you are likely already spending a lot of time and effort on Bookstagram already without getting paid.
-In order to make the most of your time, I suggest that you instead think about how to re-adjust the time you already spend on Instagram so that it may provide some return on your investment — not necessarily add more to your to-do list.
+And even if you don’t think you have the time to put into book influencing, keep in mind you are likely already spending a lot of time and effort on Bookstagram already without getting paid.
+In order to make the most of your time, I suggest that book influencers instead think about how to re-adjust the time you already spend on Instagram so that it may provide some return on your investment — not necessarily add more to your to-do list.
 I have done this myself by posting less, not using Instagram during the day, removing notifications from my phone, etc.

-Now, FINALLY, below are some options for how Bookstagrammers can make money on Instagram:
+Now, FINALLY, below are some options for how to make money from Bookstagram.

 I have seen a lot of Bookstagrammers host book sales for used books (other than ARCs, which are not for re-sale) on their Instagram pages and use Venmo or Paypal for payment.